Your Operator may face death in pursuit of victory. Fortunately, being down does not mean you are necessarily out.

 After dropping to zero health and fully bleeding out, your Operator will be brought to the Gulag.
 Technically, this is not the same Gulag that is accessible on the map, but rather a “purgatory” where you can fight to be brought back into the game.

 Win your Gulag 1v1 with a player who also met a similar fate, and you’ll redeploy via infil plane, albeit with none of your loot or Cash from when you were alive.
 Lose, and you’re eliminated (though you can be brought back into the game via a Squad Buyback).

-Given that the Gulag has three different maps and plenty of strategy to surviving it, we cover this in a specific section.
+Given that the Gulag has different maps and plenty of strategy to surviving it, we cover it in this section of this guide.